 Capacity Building in health is “the development of sustainable skills, organisational structures, resources and commitment to health improvement in health and other sectors, to prolong and multiply health gains many times over”.
 (Source)

 WHO Europe thus mentions broad-ranging capacity building initiatives, including organisational, partnership and leadership development and resources allocation, as fundamental for ensuring sustainable and equity-promoting capacity in systems at organisational and individual levels (Source).
-Given these potentials, the tool has become an inherent part of strategies of many municipal and local health services (Source).
+Given these potentials, capacity building has become an inherent part of strategies of many municipal and local health services (Source).

 - Awareness raising and advocacy by collecting evidence on the given social health determinants, and formulating suitable advocacy strategies.